RAG Status and Its Crucial Role in Organizational Leadership

 Release Orchestration With the RAG Scale

-Teams can use several release orchestration methods, and most (if not all) use the RAG status to classify project tasks.
+Teams can use several agile release orchestration methods, and most (if not all) use the RAG status to classify project tasks.
 Sometimes, in place of red, an orchestration tool uses gray as the crucial indicator color.
 Either way, the three levels serve the purpose of quickly showing which tasks need immediate action.

 How to Determine a Color Scale